COMP122/echo.mips/README.md

   1. echo.s: which prints out the series 1 .. argc
      - Language: MIPS
-     - Task: insert a loop to print the value separated by a newline ('\n')
+     - Task: insert a loop to print each value in the series on individual lines
      - Tag: mips-echo-loop

   1. echo.s: prints out the command-line arguments